We strive to offer our clients the most effective answer for their challenge from a simple hire through to a bespoke inspection solution.

 Using different technologies and techniques, including video probes and Non-Destructive Testing, we surveyed every part of a wind turbine: from the concrete base on which it stands, to the very tip of its blades and all the mechanics in between.

 The World’s Largest Single skin LPG tanks are located at the Sullom Voe Terminal in the Shetland Island’s.
 Each tank has a 22 000 tonnes capacity.
 They are 48m in diameter and erected in the 1970’s.

-Inspectahire were asked to carry out a CVI (Close Visual Inspection) of the Firewater Pump 3201B on a large offshore platform on behalf of major Oil company.
-The pump itself was located in the pump room which was under cover.
-Access to the Pump Discharge Column Internals was facilitated by the removal of a section of the discharge pipework
+CVI (Close Visual Inspection) of the Firewater Pump 3201B on a large offshore platform.
+Located in the covered pump room, access to the Pump Discharge Column Internals required removal of a section of the discharge pipework.

-We were tasked with carrying out a Subsea Water Pipe Survey at Flotta, in Orkney.
-The aim of the inspection was to determine the condition of the two pipes which ran from the eastern shore to the west.
-The brief of the job stated the two pipes were 6m apart, however after carrying out the inspection it was determined they were actually around 60-70m apart.
+Subsea Water Pipe Survey at Flotta, in Orkney.
+To determine the condition of the two pipes which run from the eastern shore to the west.

-The Royal Mint has a requirement to undertake a condition appraisal on a retort (scroll) that forms part of a Coin Annealing Royary Furnace.
+The Royal Mint has a requirement to undertake a condition appraisal on a retort (scroll) that forms part of a Coin Annealing Rotary Furnace.

 In partnership with Shell Global Solutions and RTD to develop Visual and Pulsed Eddy Current inspections of production wells in the UK North Sea sector.
 Meeting the growing demands of well integrity monitoring and assessment.